linebender/xilem/masonry/doc/ARCHITECTURE.md

 Ideally, the harness should provide ways to emulate absolutely every feature that Masonry apps can use.
 Besides the widget tree, that means keyboard events, mouse events, IME, timers, communication with background threads, animations, accessibility info, etc.

 (TODO - Some of that emulation support is not implemented yet.
-See issue #12.)
+See <https://github.com/linebender/xilem/issues/369>.)

 Each widget has unit tests in its module and major features have modules with dedicated unit test suites.
 Ideally, we would like to achieve complete coverage within the crate.